PedroZappa/42-sogrape-hackathon/README.md

 # About

-- Hack'a'Wine is a Data Visualization app that allows users to explore and filter wine prices over a range of brands for sale on several online and retail stores.
+- `Hack'a'Wine` is a Data Visualization app that allows users to explore and filter through wine prices over a range of brands on sale on several online and retail stores.
-- It leverages streamlit to create responsive dashboard.
+- It leverages (https://streamlit.io/)[streamlit] to create responsive dashboard.

 # Usage